danielsz/mmailer/README.md

 ### Web interface

 This program will be best served with some sort of GUI.
-A web-based interface (using Sinatra) is under consideration.
+A web-based interface is under consideration.
+(Sinatra could be a good fit).

 ## Status